 Even though summary statements are almost always better than résumé objectives, both types of statements take up valuable space.
 And much of the time, the work experience you outline will do the talking.
 If you’re an experienced professional who needs to tie years of experiences together with a common thread, then a summary statement may be helpful.
 Otherwise, save the space and add some extra bullet points under the key roles you outline in the experience section of your résumé.

 There is one case to be made for objective statements—they’re useful when you’re making a major career change.
-According to the experts at The Muse:
+An objective statement can explain that you’re making a switch and how your skills translate to a new career.

 According to Monster.com, objective statements are also helpful for those seeking targeted entry-level positions.
 Keep in mind, though, that often your objectives are laid out in a cover letter.